 DescriptionQuilt, machine construction using rectangles of mainly woollen materials with some corduroy and mohair.
-Initially fourteen rows and then two rows added for extra warmth.
+Initially, there were fourteen rows and then two rows were added for extra warmth.
 25mm bias cut yellow poplin binding.
 The padding is an old army blanket and the backing is printed cotton.

 1500 x 1093mm